TakeALeft/GDUnlockAll/README.md

 # GDUnlockAll
   Cheat that allows you to unlock all icons in geometry dash.
-It is writter in C++.
+It is written in C++.
 There are few thing you need to know:

 # Compilation
   To compile the program please use Visual Studio 2019 or greater.
 In solution you will recieve one project, compile it as Release | x86.
 Also make sure to use Multi-Byte character set.